FUZZFACED

 Stratocaster FRR Stamp

-Since Autumn 1981, with the purpose of highlighting a better quality control on its instruments, Fender has began to apply on the neck two more decipherable codes which clearly showed the year: one stamped on the heel – although on the first American Standards the date was marked in pencil – and another through an "inspection" sticker that in addition to the date of the quality check indicated also the quality control officer on the neck-body conjunction part.
+With the purpose of highlighting a better quality control on its instruments, Fender has begun to apply on the neck two more decipherable codes which clearly showed the year: one stamped on the heel – although on the first American Standards the date was marked in pencil – and another through an "inspection" sticker that in addition to the date of the quality check indicated also the quality control officer on the neck-body conjunction part.

 1996 American Standard Strat neck